The ketogenic diet is popular these days.

 A well-formulated ketogenic diet will not hurt you or your kidneys.
 You are not at risk of dying of ketoacidosis, and as long as you have a working pancreas, barring some extreme freak situation, there is no way you can even reach ketoacidosis, not even if you fasted for 382 days straight!

 Having said all this, a ketogenic diet is not right for everyone.
 While there are many ways to do a ketogenic diet incorrectly, some people just do not do well on this diet.
 This can be because of gut problems like dysbiosis, or hormonal issues, or other dysfunctions.
 Or it may just be a bad for a person’s genetics, or lifestyle.

-Still for many people who are suffering with overweight, pre-diabetes, insulin resistance, and high blood pressure a mild ketogenic diet can work extremely well.
-And for people suffering with epilepsy, Alzheimer’s disease and various dementias, and certain kinds of cancer, a more aggressive ketogenic diet can work miracles.
+Still for a good number of people suffering with IBS, IBD, and GERD the ketogenic diet can work quite well.
+And for the more common issues overweight, pre-diabetes, insulin resistance, and high blood pressure a mild ketogenic diet can work extremely well.
+And then for people suffering with epilepsy, Alzheimer’s disease and various dementias, and certain kinds of cancer, a more aggressive ketogenic diet can work miracles.

 Email us at email@example.com or call us at 425-202-7849.

 The first step is to simply see if we’re a good fit for one another.
 If we are, we’ll talk about next steps.
 If not, that’s okay, and we’ll do our best to help you find the right person.

 You’ll leave our call feeling calm and confident, knowing what the best next step for you is.

 Call us at 425-202-7849 or email us firstname.lastname@example.org now!